jakebark/tag-nag/README.md

 ## Commands

-Tag nag will search a file or directory for tag keys.
+Tag-nag will search a file or directory for tag keys.
 Directory search is recursive.

 ```bash
 tag-nag <file/directory> --tags "<tagKey1>,<tagKeyN>"